netdata/netdata/collectors/ebpf.plugin/README.md

     included ips = 192.168.0.0/24 0001:0000:0000:0000:0000:0000:0000:0000/32
 ```

-When you define an `included` setting, Netdata will collect network metrics for that specific port.
+When you define an `included ports` setting, Netdata will collect network metrics for that specific port.
 For example, if you
 write `included ports = 19999`, Netdata will collect only connections for itself.
 If you list values in the `excluded`
 setting, Netdata will collect metrics on all included ports except those values.
+Other included options have a similar behavior.

 In the above example, Netdata will collect metrics for all ports between 100 and 1024, with the exception of 145 and
 139.